awsdocs/aws-systems-manager-user-guide/doc_source/monitor-commands.md

 ![\[The Execution Timeout field in the Systems Manager console\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/run-command-execution-timeout-console.png)

 **Default Execution Timeout**
-If a Systems Manager \(SSM\) document doesn't require that you explicitly specify an execution timeout value, then Systems Manager enforces the hard\-coded default execution timeout\.
+If a SSM document doesn't require that you explicitly specify an execution timeout value, then Systems Manager enforces the hard\-coded default execution timeout\.

 **Total Timeout**
 Total timeout is equal to the value of `delivery timeout` plus `execution timeout`\.
 If `execution timeout` isn't required by the SSM document, then `total timeout` is equal to the value of `delivery timeout` plus `default execution timeout`\.